Analysis of a Dynamic Voluntary Contribution Mechanism Public Good Game: Potential Outcomes

 \begin{displayquote} \emph{ The optimal result requires contributing all that is left after the investment. } \end{displayquote}

-Now, the term $\omega - C - I$ equals $0$, so I see that $I = \omega - C$, which means that I c§an eliminate one of the two variables - $C$ or $I$.
+Now, the term $\omega - C - I$ equals $0$, so I see that $I = \omega - C$, which means that I can eliminate one of the two variables --- $C$ or $I$.
 Let me instead introduce a new variable, $p$, as a fraction of endowment which player invests.

 Now $I = p \cdot \omega$ and $C = (1-p) \cdot \omega$.
 Let me redefine the function: